 - Meanwhile, butter the cake tin and line with the flaked almonds.
 Melt the rest of the butter.

-- In a large bowl (either to mix by hand or in a stand mixer), mix together the 3 eggs, the rest of the sugar, cream and melted butter, including the leftover juices from the baked apples.
+- In a large bowl (ideally with an electric mixer), mix together the 3 eggs, the rest of the sugar, crème fraîche and melted butter, including the leftover juices from the baked apples.
 Add the flour and raisins and mix until smooth.

 - Lay the cooked apples evenly on the base of the tin and cover in the batter.
-Bake the cake for about 30 minutes (I found it needed 40 minutes, so check by inserting a skewer until it comes out clean).
+Bake the cake for about 40 minutes (until inserting a skewer comes out clean).

-- Meanwhile, make a syrup in a saucepan with the sugar and water.
+- Optional Glaze: Meanwhile, make a syrup in a saucepan with the sugar and water.
 Bring to the boil then remove from the heat and add the Calvados or rum.

-- Remove the cake from the tin on to a serving plate and brush on the glaze.
+- Remove the slightly cooled cake (but still warm) from the tin on to a serving plate and brush on the glaze.

 Peggy